BY-LAWS FOR THE NATIONAL ACADEMIC ADVISING ASSOCIATION

 (c) Administrative Division.
 Committees, Advisory Boards, Task Forces, and Ad Hoc Committees.

 (i) The committees within the Administrative Division focus on the operations of the corporation and are usually advisory to the Board of Directors and/or the Executive Office.
-Committees may include but not be limited to the following: Membership, Finance, Awards, Diversity, Professional Development, Research, Member Career Services and others as may be determined by the Board of Directors.
+Committees may include but not be limited to the following: Awards Committee, Diversity Committee, Finance Committee, Global Initiatives Committee, Membership Committee, Professional Development Committee, Research Committee, Sustainable NACADA Leadership Committee, Technology Committee and others as may be determined by the Board of Directors.
 The Committee Chairs will be elected for staggered two-year terms by the Committee members and the Committee members subsequently appointed by the Committee Chairs with approval by the Division Reps from recommendations from other leaders throughout the organization.
 Committee Chair candidates must have completed, prior to taking office, a full term as a respective committee member.
 The Board of Directors shall review the status of committees annually and may add or dissolve committees as needed.

-(iii) Task Forces.Task forces shall be created by, and members thereof shall be appointed by, the President, who may wish to consult with the Nominating Committee, as temporary groups to accomplish a specific task or objective of the corporation.
+(ii) Task Forces.Task forces shall be created by, and members thereof shall be appointed by, the President, as temporary groups to accomplish a specific task or objective of the corporation.
 Task Forces shall operate until the specific task or assignment is completed or the ending term of the appointing President, whichever comes first, unless reappointed by the next President.
 Each Task Force shall report to the President or such other leader designated by the President.
 Serving as Chair of a Task Force does not qualify the Chair to serve as Division Representative.

 Each of these units (Task Forces, Ad Hoc Committees, and Advisory Boards) will report regularly to the Division Representatives through the chair of the unit, in addition to their advisory role to the Board of Directors and /or the Executive Office.